-After Construction (Source: Low cost housing – OPP Report)
+After Construction (Source: Low-cost housing – OPP Report)

-Adopting a holistic approach to sanitation; technological innovation in the method by which the drains and sewers were constructed, making ‘community participation’ a key aspect of the project were some of the achievements of Ms. Rehman and her team.
+Adopting a holistic approach to sanitation; technological innovation in the method by which the drains and sewers were constructed, making ‘community participation’ a key aspect of the project were some of the achievements of Ms Rehman and her team.

 Karachi became an orphan city

 She headed a research centre in Orangi and also taught in architecture colleges.
 She was a brave lady and her only sin was her concern for the poor, she recorded and documented the lands of poor which were grabbed by land mafia.
-She said on record that around 1,500 Goths (villages) had been merged into the city since 15 years.
+She said on record that around 1,500 Goths (villages) had been merged into the city for 15 years.
 Land-grabbers subdivided them into plots and earned billions by their sale.
 She had been receiving threats on her life for a long time apparently from the land mafia.
-On March 13, 2013 Pakistan lost this brave lady, she was killed when four gunmen opened fire on her vehicle near Pirabad Police Station, ending her 28-year-long career for land and basic services for Pakistan’s poor.
+On March 13, 2013, Pakistan lost this brave lady, she was killed when four gunmen opened fire on her vehicle near Pirabad Police Station, ending her 28-year-long career for land and basic services for Pakistan’s poor.
 Parween Rehman: The Rebel Optimist, a documentary on the life and work of her, directed by Mahera Omar won the award for best documentary in the ‘Across the Border’ category of the 7th Delhi International Film Festival 2018 and the 6th Nepal Human Rights International Film Festival.

-Rabail Anjum is a final year architecture student currently studying in Dawood University of engineering and technology Karachi.
+Rabail Anjum is a final year architecture student currently studying at Dawood University of engineering and technology Karachi.
 She has done an internship in a firm named as R-chitect, Karachi and has experiences of volunteering in IAPEX and ABAD Expo.
 She has written articles for Square factor and is an active member of the team, besides she participated in 2018 International Essay Contest for Young People organized by Goi Peace Foundation Tokyo, Japan.
 She is multi-talented, committed to her career and her passion for writing cannot be described in words.
 She wants to empower the architecture through her designs, writings and contribution in community and vernacular architecture.
 She is a voracious reader of History of Architecture, Heritage and Conservation.
 She is determined to find the lost classical architecture of sub-continent.